Willson Contreras Player Props: Cardinals vs. Diamondbacks

 Willson Contreras At The Plate

-- Contreras has picked up an RBI in 32.1% of his games this season, with two or more RBI in 9.5% of his games.
-He has also produced three or more runs in two contests.
+- Contreras has an RBI in 27 of 85 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.